 The following definitions apply to the SLA:

-- “Downtime Period” means a period of 120 consecutive seconds of Downtime.
-Intermittent Downtime for a period of less than 120 consecutive seconds will not be counted towards any Downtime Periods.
+"Downtime Period" means a period of five consecutive minutes of Downtime.
+Intermittent Downtime for a period of less than five minutes will not be counted towards any Downtime Periods.

 Customer Must Request Financial Credit

 In order to receive any of the Financial Credits described above, Customer must notify Google technical support within thirty days from the time Customer becomes eligible to receive a Financial Credit.
-Customer must also provide Google with log files showing Downtime Periods and the date and time they occurred.
-If Customer does not comply with these requirements, Customer will forfeit its right to receive a Financial Credit.
-If a dispute arises with respect to this SLA, Google will make a determination in good faith based on its system logs, monitoring reports, configuration records, and other available information, which Google will make available for auditing by Customer at Customer’s request.
+Failure to comply with this requirement will forfeit Customer’s right to receive a Financial Credit.

 Maximum Financial Credit

-The SLA does not apply to any: (a) features designated Alpha or Beta (unless otherwise set forth in the associated Documentation), (b) features excluded from the SLA (in the associated Documentation), or (c) errors: (i) caused by factors outside of Google’s reasonable control; (ii) that resulted from Customer’s software or hardware or third party software or hardware, or both; (iii) that resulted from abuses or other behaviors that violate the Agreement; or (iv) that resulted from quotas applied by the system and/or listed in the Admin Console.
+The SLA does not apply to any: (a) features or Services designated Alpha or Beta (unless otherwise set forth in the associated Documentation), (b) features or Services excluded from the SLA (in the associated Documentation) or (c) errors: (i) caused by factors outside of Google’s reasonable control; (ii) that resulted from Customer’s software or hardware or third party software or hardware, or both; (iii) that resulted from abuses or other behaviors that violate the Agreement; or (iv) that resulted from quotas listed in the Admin Console.